 Funding Request & Financial Summary

-We are seeking a $3,500,000 equity investment in the Company.
-Investment funds will be used to hire personnel, professional support & services, increase advertising and pay for overhead expenses.
+We are seeking a $500,000 equity investment in exchange for a 20% ownership stake in the Company.
+Investment funds will be used to hire personnel, increase advertising, pay for overhead expenses and provide contingency/working capital so PAYYAP can begin executing our growth strategy.